 First Appointment with the Midwife

-When you become pregnant, please arrange an initial appointment to see one of our Midwives (Lindsey Pratt or Lisa Corrison) rather than the GP.
+When you become pregnant, please arrange an initial appointment to see one our Midwife (Lindsey Pratt) rather than the GP.
 This ideally takes place around 6 - 8 weeks into your pregnancy.
 You can work this out by using the calculator on the NHS.UK website.
 Appointments are available at the Practice three days per week (Mondays & Thursdays at Charles street and Fridays at Bramhope) and can be booked via our reception staff as normal.

 Your Midwife will discuss your options for delivery, arrange appropriate referrals and provide you with dietary advice.
 Your midwife will also arrange your scans, take blood tests and discuss the results with you.
 Whilst you are pregnant and until your baby is one year old, you are entitled to free prescriptions and dental treatment and your Midwife will arrange an exemption certificate for this.